ermshiperete/job-dsl-plugin-wiki/Tutorial:-Using-the-Jenkins-Job-DSL.md

 ```
 [[https://github.com/JavaPosseRoundup/job-dsl-plugin/raw/master/images/DslBuildStep.png|center|frame]]

-* Click "Save" button.
+* Click the "Save" button.
+You'll be shown the overview page for the new Seed job you just created.

 [[https://github.com/JavaPosseRoundup/job-dsl-plugin/raw/master/images/EmptySeed.png|center|frame]]

-## 3. Run Seed Job
+## 3. Run the Seed Job

-The Seed Job is all setup now and needs to be run.
-As it stands right now, we didn't setup any triggers to run the job automatically but we could havei, using the standard Jenkins UI in Step 2.
-Let's just run it ourselves.
+The Seed Job is now all set up and can be run, generating the Job we just scripted.

+Note: As it stands right now, we didn't setup any build triggers to run the job automatically but we could have, using the standard Jenkins UI in Step 2.
+Let's just run it ourselves manually.

-* Click "Build Now" from tutorial-job-dsl-1.
+* Click the "Build Now" link/button on the tutorial-job-dsl-1 overview page.
 It should only take a second to run.
 [[https://github.com/JavaPosseRoundup/job-dsl-plugin/raw/master/images/Build1.png|center|frame]]

 * Look at the build result to see a link to the job which has been created.
 You should see a section called "Generated Jobs".